xiix0/scam/README.md

-You don't become a failure until you're satisfied with being one.
+You will be awarded a medal for disregarding safety in saving someone.